 4. Use ‘whom’ in replace with ‘who’ every single time.
-Most people don’t understand when ‘whom’ should be used, so if you overuse it; you’ll look like a genius.
+Most people don’t understand when ‘whom’ should be used, so if you use it often; you’ll look like a genius.
 Whom is ever going to catch you when you’re wrong?
-Figuring out when to use one over the other is incredibly difficult; it requires an IQ of 155 according to studies.
+Figuring out when to use one over the other is incredibly difficult; it requires an IQ of 155 according to studies that I won’t cite here.
 Plus, if you use ‘who’ where you’re supposed to use ‘whom’, this will give someone else the chance to correct you, and you’ll feel really stupid.

 3. Use transitional words like “hence”, “ergo”, and especially “furthermore” when explaining your points of view.
 You may come off as supercilious when using said words, but that’s ok.
 Also, use “said” like I just did here.

 4. Use tools like Google Trends to look up how popular words are.
 The word “trope” took a precipitous spike in 2010; so most people are already accustomed to being impressed when other people employ it.
 The real trick is to use fancy words nobody has ever heard of.
 If people require a dictionary for every other word you use; you’re doing it right.

 5. Continuing from the theme in #4, use an online thesaurus to complicate and obfuscate adjectives.
 Just substitute normal words like “careful” with “assiduous”.

 Remember this thesaurus formula: X is a normal word.
 Y is the fancy word for it.
 However often X appears in the Text corpus(how often the word is used in texts globally), Y must be inversely proportioned.
 Y divided by X equals Z. If the value for Z is .2 or lower, you have a decent chance of impressing your friends on Google Plus.